jonreal/openWearable/README.md

 This application should be used during all regular trials/games for the experiment.
 Start the application from the terminal:

 ```
-> thumbsup-assist
+> thumbsup-assist -r
 ```
+The '-r' argument specifies to publish a data stream to the ROS via the /openwearable topic.
-And the corresponding menu:
+After initialization the corresponding menu will appear:

 ```
 ---------------------------------------------------------------------